mehr-it/lara-sqs-ext/README.md

 # lara-sqs-ext
 This package offers extended queue functionality for Amazon SQS queues in Laravel.
 Out of the box it adds support for long polling and automatically sets the visibility timeout to job's timeout.
 Of course you may set the visibility timeout manually at any time.

+At also adds support for listen locks, to only poll a queue with a single worker and save unnecessary costs.

 This package is also a great starting point for further extensions.